drewhart/geonomics_docs/sphinx_dir/docs.rst

 cells before the :py:`_ConductanceSurface` is calculated, such that :py:`Landscape` edges are treated as barriers to movement.)
-The class consists principally of a 3d Numpy array (x by y by z, where x and y are the dimensions of the :py:`Landscape` and z is the length of the vector of values used to approximate the distributions in each cell.
+The class consists principally of a 3d Numpy array (y by x by z, where y and x (a.k.a i and j, or latitude and longitude) are the dimensions of the :py:`Landscape` and z is the length of the vector of values used to approximate the distributions in each cell.

 -----------------------